-In the right location
+1. Is it In the right location?

-Has strong demand and low vacancy rate
+2. Does it have strong demand and low vacancy rate?

 Investment properties are assets, and assets should produce a regular income stream.
 Investment grade properties offer a steady cash flow by having consistent strong demand and low vacancy rate.
 Your real estate agent can provide insight into the rental demand in general and what tenants are looking for.

 Investment grade properties tend to increase in value through capital growth over time.
 They can also increase through renovations or due to developments or improvement opportunities in the area like new road construction.